Skip to content

 The first time I used some of this in a can made by Gillette was great with a Mach3, in my Mach3 days.

-Starting off with a gel makes the user have to massage the gel in the stubble to create the lather, which is better than just putting the canned foam on the skin (of course, you can also massage foam in a can, but I guess many don’t).
+Starting off with a gel requires the user to massage the gel into the stubble to create the lather, which is preferable to simply applying canned foam directly to the skin.
+(Of course, you can also massage foam from a can, but I suppose many people don’t.)

-If I had to choose from gel in a can and foam, I would definitely choose the gel.
-Some of these are powered by air rather than aerosol, which makes them more skin and environmentally friendly.
+If I had to choose between gel in a can and foam, I would definitely choose the gel.
+Some of these are powered by air rather than aerosol, which makes them more skin-friendly and environmentally friendly.

 The slickness and protectiveness are still not what we get from using traditional shaving soap or cream.
 However, foaming shaving gel works well for a multi-blade razor.